2025 NHL entry draft

-The 2025 NHL entry draft was the 63rd entry draft for the National Hockey League.
-The draft was held on June 27 and June 28, 2025, and it took place at the Peacock Theater in Los Angeles.
-The first three selections were Matthew Schaefer going to the New York Islanders, Michael Misa to the San Jose Sharks, and Anton Frondell to the Chicago Blackhawks.
+The 2025 NHL entry draft was the 63rd draft for the National Hockey League.
+The draft was held on June 27–28, 2025, and it took place at the Peacock Theater in Los Angeles.
+The first three selections were Matthew Schaefer by the New York Islanders, Michael Misa by the San Jose Sharks, and Anton Frondell by the Chicago Blackhawks.

 Eligibility

 Ice hockey players born between January 1, 2005, and September 15, 2007, were eligible for selection in the 2025 NHL entry draft.
 Additionally, undrafted non-North American players born in 2004 (who had not previously played a complete draft season in North America) were eligible for the draft; and those players who were drafted in the 2023 NHL entry draft, but not signed by an NHL team and who were born after June 30, 2005, were also eligible to re-enter the draft.

 Draft lottery

 Since the 2012–13 NHL season all teams not qualifying for the Stanley Cup playoffs have a "weighted" chance at winning the first overall selection.
 Beginning with the 2014–15 NHL season the NHL changed the weighting system that was used in previous years.
 Under the new system the odds of winning the draft lottery for the four lowest finishing teams in the league decreased, while the odds for the other non-playoff teams increased.
 As the league reduced the number of lottery drawings before the 2021–22 season, this resulted in two lotteries being held instead of three and since the 2022 draft lottery, the teams winning one of the two drawings are allowed to move up a maximum of ten spots in the draft order and a team is only allowed to win the lottery by moving up the order twice in a five-year period.

 The New York Islanders and Utah Mammoth won the two lotteries that were held on May 5, 2025, giving them the first and fourth picks overall.
 The Islanders moved up nine spots to receive the first pick, while Utah moved up the maximum of ten spots to secure the fourth pick.
 San Jose, Chicago, the New York Rangers, Detroit and Columbus each dropped one spot, while Nashville, Philadelphia, Boston, Seattle, Buffalo, Anaheim and Pittsburgh each dropped two spots.
 This was the first time that the league broadcast the results of the lottery live.